pallets/flask/docs/quickstart.rst

 Inside templates you also have access to the :class:`~flask.request`, :class:`~flask.session` and :class:`~flask.g` objects as well as the :func:`~flask.get_flashed_messages` function.

+Templates are especially useful if inheritance is used.
+If you want to know how that works, head over to the :ref:`template-inheritance` pattern documentation.
+Basically template inheritance makes it possible to keep certain elements on each page (like header, navigation and footer).

 Automatic escaping is enabled, so if name contains HTML it will be escaped automatically.
 If you can trust a variable and you know that it will be